 IAU requires writing skills at the appropriate level.
 Proficiency in reading, writing, speaking, and understanding English is essential to a student’s success at IAU.
 If English is not the applicant’s native language, or if an applicant has not had his/her secondary education taught in English, s/he will be required to provide proof of English Proficiency.
 Since classes are taught in English, an applicant must demonstrate his/her ability to read, write and speak English.
 Applicants can demonstrate proof of English Proficiency by providing one of the following:

 - A passing TOEFL PBT/IBT, IELTS, ACT Compass, Eiken English Proficiency Exam score.
-Visit the F-1 Admissions Page and view the English Proficiency PDF for more information.
+View the English Proficiency PDF for more information.

 - High School Diploma.
 For undergraduate applicants only, provide evidence of a high school diploma completed at an appropriately accredited / recognized high school where the medium of instruction is English.

 - Completed 24 credit hours in English.
 For undergraduate or graduate degree applicants, provide a transcript indicating completion of at least 24 semester, or 36 quarter hours of credit from an appropriately accredited institution where the language of instruction was English with an average grade of “C” or higher or “B” or higher, respectively.
 Units from English language training institutions do not count towards this requirement.

 - Completed Degree from a U.S. Institution.
 Provide a transcript indicating completion of degree from an appropriately accredited college or university.

 IAU will consider awarding credit for standardized tests for specific academic disciplines.
 Students who obtain the credit-granting score required can earn credits and course exemptions.
 The institution establishes standards that are recommended by the American Council on Education (ACE).
 IAU grants a credit on standardized exams for undergraduate credit only.
 The maximum amounts of transfer credit that may be granted are detailed below.